pingcap/docs-tidb-operator/en/pd-recover.md

 When you use `pd-recover` to recover the PD cluster, you need to specify `alloc-id` which is larger than the largest allocated ID (`Alloc ID`) of the original cluster.

-1. Access the Prometheus monitoring data of the TiDB cluster by taking the steps in [Access the monitoring data](monitor-a-tidb-cluster.md#access-the-monitoring-data).
+1. Access the Prometheus monitoring data of the TiDB cluster by taking steps in [Access the monitoring data](monitor-a-tidb-cluster.md#access-the-monitoring-data).

-2. Enter `pd_cluster_id` in the input box and click the `Execute` button make a query.
+2. Enter `pd_cluster_id` in the input box and click the `Execute` button to make a query.
 Get the largest value in query result.

 3. Multiply the largest value in the query result by `100`.
 This multiplied value is the `alloc-id` value specified when using `pd-recover`.